Liquid drum and bass

-An example of a liquid funk track.
+An example of a liquid drum and bass track.

-Liquid funk, liquid drum & bass, liquid DnB, melodic drum & bass, or sometimes just liquid is a subgenre of drum and bass.
+Liquid drum and bass, liquid DnB, melodic drum & bass, liquid funk, or sometimes just liquid is a subgenre of drum and bass.
 While it uses similar basslines and bar layouts to other styles, it contains fewer bar-oriented samples and more instrumental layers (both synthesized and natural), harmonies, melodies and ambiance, producing a sentimental atmosphere directed at home listeners as well as nightclub and rave audiences.
-Music genres such as jazz, soul and sometimes blues have a pivotal influence on liquid funk.
+Music genres such as jazz, soul and sometimes blues have a pivotal influence on liquid drum and bass.